One World Trade Center: Topping-out and completion

 On May 10, 2013, the final piece of the spire was lifted to the top of One WTC, bringing the tower to its full height of 1776 ft, and making it the fourth-tallest building in the world at the time.
 In subsequent months, the exterior elevator shaft was removed; the podium glass, interior decorations, and other finishes were being installed; and installation of concrete flooring and steel fittings was completed.
 On November 12, 2013, the Height Committee of the Chicago-based Council on Tall Buildings and Urban Habitat (CTBUH) made the controversial announcement that One World Trade Center was the tallest building in the United States, declaring that the mast on top of the building is a spire since it is a permanent part of the building's architecture.
-By the same reasoning, the building was also the tallest in the Western Hemisphere.
+The building was also the tallest in the Western Hemisphere.

 A report in September 2013 revealed that, at the time of the report, the World Trade Center Association (WTCA) was negotiating with regard to the "World Trade Center" name, as the WTCA had purchased the rights to the name in 1986.
 The WTCA sought $500,000 worth of free office space in the tower in exchange for the use of "World Trade Center" in the tower's name and associated souvenirs.

+By November 2014, at least two work-related deaths at the construction site were reported to OSHA.